-- Hart had the lowest percentage of respondents who live and work within the same local authority area (7.4%), followed by Gosport (17.2%) and Winchester (18.2%). - This could be explained by several respondents that live in Hart and Winchester commuting to the Greater London area for work. - Gosport has the lowest job density $(0.49)^{12}$ amongst all local authority areas within Hampshire & Isle of Wight (compared to the Southeast that has an average job density of 0.85).
+- Isle of Wight had the highest percentage of respondents that live and work within the same local authority area (82.1%), followed by Portsmouth with 56.3%. - Hart had the lowest percentage of respondents who live and work within the same local authority area (7.4%), followed by Gosport (17.2%) and Winchester (18.2%). - This could be explained by several respondents that live in Hart and Winchester commuting to the Greater London area for work. - Gosport has the lowest job density (0.49) amongst all local authority areas within 0.85).
 This could explain why fewer respondents that live in Gosport also work there.